Rising in Healthy Wholeness

 Leaving Fear and Shame Behind to Walk in God’s Love

-There comes a sacred moment in the healing journey where a woman begins to recognize that what she once called “normal” was never God’s design.
+I remember when in my own healing journey I began to recognize that what I once called “normal” was never God’s design.

-Many women who are healing from relational dysfunction have unknowingly been shaped by fear-based and shame-based relating.
-These patterns are subtle, yet deeply impactful—affecting the mind, the body, the spirit, and the way we connect with others.
+Many women healing after years of relational dysfunction have unknowingly been shaped by fear-based and shame-based relating.
+These patterns are subtle, yet deeply impactful—affecting the mind, the body, the soul, and the way we connect with ourselves, with God and with others.

 We were never created to live in fear.